MoriyamaK/HAN_torch/README.md

 Copy it to {PROJECT_PATH}/data/

 # Experiment
-* pip install -r requirements.txt
+* Run `pip install -r requirements.txt`
-* Run dataset.py
+* Run `dataset.py`
-* Run model.py
+* Run `model.py`

 DDP(Distributed Data Parallel) is used, so the code may not works in your environment.
+If you set up `wandb_setting` properly, you can use WandB.

 # Future tasks
-* Reducing dev loss vibration.
+* Dev loss value does not decrease as intended and vibrates significantly.